We use cookies on this site to enhance your experience.

 Once we receive confirmation that you have accepted your offer and paid your tuition deposit, we will begin the process for issuing you a PAL.

-Congratulations on being admitted to Laurier!
+Congratulations on being admitted to Laurier in an undergraduate program!
 Here's what you need to do next:

 If you haven't received your PAL after 10 days from receiving your tuition deposit receipt, please contact us at chooselaurier@wlu.ca to check the on the status of your letter.

-The PAL is required for your study permit application.
-Please refer to the IRCC's website for more information on the study permit application process.
+Once you have your PAL, you can apply for your study permit.
+Please refer to our study permit webpage for more information on the study permit application process.

 You can review the study permit processing times on the IRCC website.